Fielo-Apps/fieloprp/doc/FD-PRP Functional Documentation.md

 :black_medium_small_square: **Approval process is optional** - In this case, the invoice approval may happen immediately on a first stage.
 For this option, the Program field *Request invoice authorization* must be set to "false".

 Let's go to each status and see how they can be changed.
 - **Open** - It's the invoice first status when adopting the back end creation.
-When in this status, the invoice can follow two possible ways.
+When in this status, the invoice can follow two possible ways:
-\- If the Program configuration has the *Request invoice authorization* set to "true", the *Close* action will send the invoice to the established approval process where it will be analyzed by the person or the group of persons defined by the approval process.
+\- If the Program configuration has the *Request invoice authorization* set to "true", the *Close* action will send the invoice to the established approval process where it will be analyzed by the person or the group of people defined by the approval process.
 The invoice status changes to *Pending for Approval*, while waiting for the approvers to analyze it.
 \- If the Program configuration has the *Request invoice authorization* set to "false", the *Close* action allows the Program Administrator to immediately approve the Invoice, changing its status to *Approved*.

 :point_right: In this last case, even if the Administrator can promptly approve the invoice, doubts may arise regarding the veracity of its information.
 To solve this, the administrator still has the option of sending the invoice to an approval process, provided there is one configured for the program, executing the "Submit for approval" action.

 - **Pending for Approval** - This is the invoice status while waiting for the approver analysis.
-The approver may approve it, which cahnges the invoice status to *Approved* or reject it, which changes the invoice status to *Rejected*.
+The approver may approve it, which changes the invoice status to *Approved* or reject it, which changes the invoice status to *Rejected*.

-- **Aproved** - It means that the invoice didn't present any inconsistency when analyzed either by the Administrator or the approver and was validated.
+- **Approved** - It means that the invoice didn't present any inconsistency when analyzed either by the Administrator or the approver and was validated.
 :point_right: If, for any reason, the invoice was improperly approved, it can have its status changed to *Canceled* by taken the *Revert* action.

-- **Rejected** - When analyzed by the approver, any inconsistency were found, preventing the invoice from being validated.
+- **Rejected** - When analyzed by the approver, some inconsistency were found, preventing the invoice from being validated.
 :point_right: It's possible to restart the process as soon as the inconsistencies are eliminated by taking the *Reopen* action.
 After this, the invoice status returns to *Open*.

 - **Canceled** - The invoice status after the reversion of its *Approved* status.
 :point_right: If improperly reverted, the invoice can return to its *Approved* status by taking the *Reprocess* action.
-:point_right: In case the invoice have the possibility to be reanalyzed, it can have its process restarted by taking the *Reopen* action, which takes the invoice back to *Open* status.
+:point_right: In case the invoice have the possibility to be reanalyzed, the process can be restarted by taking the *Reopen* action, which takes the invoice back to *Open* status.

 - **New** - It's the invoice first status when employing the front end creation.
 When members upload their invoices on the portal, ...